-Octopus Islands Provincial Marine Park is located along the north east coast of Quadra Island.
+Octopus Islands Provincial Marine Park is located along the northeast coast of Quadra Island.
 The park is a spectacular destination for ocean kayaking enthusiasts.
 The park is 404 hectares of land and another 458 hectares on the foreshore.
-The underwater life here is incredible that is due to a high concentration of nutrients in the cold northern waters.
+The underwater life here is incredible that is due to the high concentration of nutrients in the cold northern waters.

-There is a good chance on seeing black bears, blacktail deer, raccoons, mink and a variety of other small terrestrial animals and a better chance of seeing marine life like killer whales, humpback whales, dolphins, sea-lions and seals.
-Keep your camera handy and your eyes on the lookout and you might just get that shot of a lifetime.
+There is a good chance of seeing black bears, blacktail deer, raccoons, mink, and a variety of other small terrestrial animals and a better chance of seeing marine life like killer whales, humpback whales, dolphins, sea-lions and seals.
+Keep your camera handy and your eyes on the lookout, and you might just get that shot of a lifetime.